Green Lasagna

 This fresh white lasagna celebrates whatever greens are in season.
+We have use chopped uncooked kale, Swiss chard, spinach and arugula simply folded into the white sauce.
+But you can also cook them as well.
 When you blanch or pre-cook your greens, keep in mind that what starts off as a sink full will cook down to a much smaller amount.
 This versatile lasagna welcomes any kind of cheese, spices and certainly chicken or sausage for the carnivores in the family.
+Also you can use no boil noodles or cooked traditional noodles.

 Ingredients